redkite-labs/redkitecms-docs/book/change-theme.rst

 contents can be restored mapping the slots from previous templates with the new theme templates.

-For this chapter I change the theme used on alphalemon.com website with the **BootbusinessTheme**, the new bundled theme which comes with a fresh install of AlphaLemon CMS.
+For this chapter I'll change the theme used on redkite-labs.com website with the **BootbusinessTheme**, the new bundled theme which comes with a fresh install of RedKite CMS.

 .. note::